National Parks of Colorado

 - Day 1: Arrive in Denver, travel to Colorado Springs

-- Day 5: Durango & Silverton Railroad – Million Dollar Hwy – Colorado National Monument
+- Day 5: Million Dollar Hwy – Black Canyon of the Gunnison – Colorado National Monument

 - Day 6: Glenwood Springs – whitewater rafting on Colorado River

-- Day 7: Rocky Mountain National Park, travel to Westminster
+- Day 7: Rocky Mountain National Park – travel back to Denver area

 - Day 8: Journey Home